lucasrodes/pyphoon/experiments/README.md

 # Content

-Here you will find a folder for each of the tasks that we worked on.
+Here you will find a folder for each of the experiments that we worked on.

 | **Section**                                   | **Description**                                                                                                                                                                                                   |
 |-----------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|